[[updated December 10, 2018]]

 And don’t forget — Agorapulse can help you manage all your day-to-day interactions with followers on Instagram.

-You can monitor comments on your sales posts — including your Instagram ads — with the Agorapulse dashboard.
+You can also monitor comments on your sales posts — including your Instagram ads — with the Agorapulse dashboard.

 And our reports tell you which of your organic posts bring you the best engagement.